 Pakistan has been an important and active member State of the ILO since its inception in 1947, and has ratified 36 Conventions, including the eight core Conventions.
 Representatives of the Government, employers’, and workers’ organizations have served repeatedly on the ILO’s Governing Body over the years.

 The CO-Islamabad supports the constituents in their efforts to achieve decent work and social justice in Pakistan.

 One UN Reform Programme, “Delivering as One”

 The ILO is a pro-active member of the One UN Reform Programme for “Delivering as One” in Pakistan.
-It also works with other UN system entities, multi- and bilateral agencies and non-governmental and civil society organizations to contribute to national economic and social development objectives and international commitments such as the Millennium Development Goals (MDGs) and other international instruments.
+It also works with other UN system entities, multi- and bilateral agencies and non-governmental and civil society organizations to contribute to national economic and social development objectives and international commitments such as the Sustainable Development Goals (SDGs) and other international instruments.